Horse riding at the County Beach (Follet’s Beach)

 How To Have Family Fun In The Brazosport Area

-The majority of the Brazosport Area consists of Clute, Freeport, Lake Jackson, Surfside Beach, and Quintana, with smaller communities of Jones Creek, Oyster Creek, and Richwood.
+Most of the Brazosport Area consists of Clute, Freeport, Lake Jackson, Surfside Beach, and Quintana, with smaller communities of Jones Creek, Oyster Creek, and Richwood.

 Everything we did in the Brazosport area was free (except horse riding on the beach).
 One of my grandson’s favorite things we did was the Sea Center Texas in Lake Jackson.
 It was so neat that we went back through it a second time.